 adapted from smitten kitchen

 1 t vanilla

 1 1/3 c. + 4 t flour (180g)

 Cream butter, cream cheese and sugar till fluffy.
 Add egg, vanilla and salt – mix till combined.
 Add flour and beat just till well-incorporated.
 The dough will be on the sticky side.
 Form the dough into a disc, wrap it in plastic and chill for at least one hour (or overnight).

 On a well-floured surface, roll out the dough till it is 1/4″ thick.
 Cut out circles to your desired size – anywhere from 2″ – 3″ (I used a glass that was 2 1/2″).
 Place the circles on parchment-lined baking sheets.
 Spoon a small amount of filling (about 1/2 teaspoon) into the center of each circle.
 Fold the dough into a triangle shape and pinch the corners firmly together.
 Brush the dough with the egg glaze, concentrating on the seams.
 Place the baking sheets in the freezer for about 10 minutes.

 Bake 20-30 minutes, or till golden brown.
 Mine took 25 minutes.

 Cool cookies on a wire rack.

 *I go old school here and use Solo fillings (apricot and raspberry this time but you can use whatever flavors you like).
-I resisted these when I started baking, thinking they were too “lowbrow”.
-What I discovered was that my fancy-shmancy preserves seeped right out of the dough and that the canned fillings held up much better.
+I learned long ago that my fancy-shmancy preserves seeped right out of the dough and that the canned fillings held up much better.
 I’d love to know what you use!

 **Note: After reading Jodi Helman’s post on hamantaschen I sprinkled cinnamon-sugar on the cookies after applying the egg wash.
 Yes.
 This delicious recipe brought to you by Donuts, Dresses and Dirt